-Therefore, to provide you with some inspiration for creating your own, we've listed six of the best product packaging examples – as well as a brief explanation of what can be learnt from them.
+To provide you with some inspiration for creating your own designs, we've listed six companies that have mastered the art of product packaging – as well as a brief explanation of what can be learnt from them.

 Brand value is a core part of Apple's business strategy, and the tech giant's product packaging is a crucial part of this.